The CIEE Camp Exchange USA Program

 - Share your own culture in meaningful ways

 Whether you want to spend a summer teaching your favorite sport or activity, or you are excited to guide a group of campers through the summer, there is a job for everyone at camp!

-Your Camp Counselor roles:
+Your Camp Counselor Roles:

-As a camp counselor you your responsibilities start when everyone gets up in the morning and last until it’s time to say good night.
+As a camp counselor your responsibilities start when everyone gets up in the morning and last until it’s time to say good night.
 At camp there is always a lot to do!
 Even though we generally talk about two types of counselor roles, each counselor has a very diverse set of responsibilities.
 No matter what role you are assigned, your will have a lot of variety in your day to day and will get the opportunity to experience all aspects of camp life.

 As an activity specialist your main focus will be to engage directly with kids to teach them new activities and skills such as horseback riding, archery, field hockey, and more.